Jimmy Savile’s ‘Carawagon’ for sale

 For indeed this may have been one of Sir Jimmy’s infamous “passion wagons”, in which he would get friendly with his fans.

-The story of his passion wagon was a bone of contention with Sir Jimmy, who was once confronted by a TV studio of pesky kids desperate to find out if the stories were of having sex with young fans in the back of his nookie mobile were true?
+The story of his passion wagon was a bone of contention with Sir Jimmy, when he was confronted by a TV audience of pesky kids, desperate to find out if the stories of his having sex with young fans in the back of his “nookie mobile” were true?

-This happened on the BBC youth series Open to Question in 1988, where celebrities, from the worlds of entertainment, politics or sport, were quizzed each week by an audience of primed pupils from schools across the U.K. It was their job to pose those difficult and awkward questions that grown-up interviewers failed to ask.
-And it was my job as the show’s researcher to write a mini biography for each guest that offered an area of interest for these youngsters to probe.
+This happened on the BBC youth series Open to Question in 1989, where celebrities, from the world’s of entertainment, politics or sport, were quizzed by an audience of primed pupils from schools across the U.K. It was their job to pose those difficult questions grown-ups never did.
+And it was my job, as the show’s researcher, to ensure they were asked.
+For this I had to write a mini-biography for each guest, highlighting areas of interest for these youngsters to probe.

-And those probed had ranged from royalty, Princess Anne, to entertainers, Ben Elton, Stephen Fry, to politicians Neil Kinnock, and Senator Gary Hart (who was asked about fucking up his Presidential ambitions through his association with Donna Rice).
+Guests ranged from royalty, Princess Anne, to entertainers, Ben Elton, Stephen Fry, to politicians Neil Kinnock, and Senator Gary Hart (who was asked about fucking-up his Presidential ambitions through his association with Donna Rice).

-So, the week Sir Jimmy (or plain Jimmy O.B.E., “old big ‘ead” as he joked back then) appeared on Open to Question, the band of pesky kids asked the great man if the stories about his sex life and his means of seduction, the passion wagon (which had been described as a Bedford van with a mattress in the back) were true?
+So, the week Sir Jimmy (or plain Jimmy O.B.E., “old big ‘ead” as he joked back then) appeared on Open to Question, our band of keen interrogators asked the great man if the stories about his sex life and his means of seduction, the passion wagon (which had been described as a Bedford van with a mattress in the back) were true?

-The great, shell-suited Mr Fixit didn’t like the tone of the questions and said he thought the youngsters had been put up to mischief by asking such questions.
+The great, shell-suited Mr Fixit didn’t like the tone of the questions and said he thought the youngsters had been put up to mischief by asking such.
 Well, in a way they had.
 But that was the program’s policy.
-The information the youngsters used had been taken from the great man’s autobiography and published interviews.
+The information the youngsters used had been taken from the great man’s autobiography and from published interviews.
 Thinking he was being set up, Sir Jimmy avoided the question.
-Yet, after the cameras turned off, and the producer David Martin made his way down form the gallery, Sir Jimmy started warming to the audience, and whether he was telling the truth or, maintaining a myth, Jimmy Savile admitted he did have a passion wagon and that all the stories about his sexual shenanigans with young fans were true.
-This announcement only endeared Savile to the inquisitors even more.
+Yet, after the cameras were turned off, and the producer David Martin and myself made our way down from the gallery to the studio floor, Sir Jimmy started to answering impromptu questions from the audience.
+Whether he was telling the truth or, maintaining a myth, when asked again about his “passion wagon,” Jimmy Savile admitted he did have a passion wagon and that all the stories about his sexual shenanigans with young fans were true.
+This announcement seemed to endear Savile to the teenage inquisitors.
+Why, I don’t know.
+David Martin then turned to me and said, ‘I knew we should have kept the cameras rolling.’

-The question now, is whether this particular Carawagon was one of Sir Jimmy’s vehicles of pleasure.
-And if you’re interested in buying Sir Jimmy Savile’s Range Rover Carawagon, you check details here for further details.
+The question now, is whether this particular Carawagon was one of Sir Jimmy’s vehicles of pleasure?
+If you’re interested in buying Sir Jimmy Savile’s Range Rover Carawagon, you check details here for further details.

 More pix of Sir Jim’s ‘Carawagon’, after the jump…